Dome Karukoski

 Thomas August George Dome Karukoski (/fi/; born 29 December 1976) is a Finnish film director.
 He has won over 30 festival awards and having directed six feature films that became blockbusters in his home country and also received international recognition.

-Career in films
+Early life and education

+Karukoski was born in Nicosia, Cyprus to Swedish-speaking Finnish journalist Ritva Karukoski and American actor George Dickerson.
+He moved to Finland from Cyprus with his mother when he was 5 years old.
+Karukoski met his father the first time when he was 14 years old.